decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 #### Define a new Map to Scalar

-The most important property that a new operation that will map a vector of messages to a vector of scalars, MUST have is that each message should be mapped to a scalar independently from all the other messages.
+The most important property that a new operation that will map a set of messages to a set of scalars must have, is that each message should be mapped to a scalar independently from all the other messages.
 More specifically, the following MUST hold,

 ```